eclipse-kura/kura/_posts/doc/2014-11-04-serial-example.md

 tail -f /var/log/syslog
 ```

-NOTE: Depending on your specific Linux implementation, other possible
+{% include alerts.html message="Depending on your specific Linux implementation, other possible
-log files may be: /var/log/kern.log, /var/log/kernel, or /var/log/dmesg.
+log files may be: /var/log/kern.log, /var/log/kernel, or /var/log/dmesg." %}

 With the above command running, insert your USB-to-Serial adapter.
 You
 should see output similar to the following: